bmurrtech/0-100-days-cloud-engineer/README.md

 # Day :six:
 - researched some AWS cloud project ideas
 - created new banner in .gif format
-- organzied goals and projects by creating new .md files
+- organized goals and projects by creating new .md files

-### L4 Managing Serviecs
+### L4 Managing Services
 - Init Process - an init program or systemd is the parent process for every process
 - init will show the location of the init process (i.e. `readlink -f /usr/sbin/init`)
 - [*Systemd*](https://en.wikipedia.org/wiki/Systemd) a software suit that provides an array of system components for Linux operating systems.